ncobase/axis/tailwind/README.md

 # @ncobase/tailwind

-Common Tailwind CSS configuration and design tokens for projects.
+Common Tailwind CSS configuration for projects with Tailwind v3 and v4 compatibility.

 ## Features